 Sahara Sams is an advertiser with Jersey Family Fun.

-This year brought something new to Sahara Sam’s.
-On Friday, September 28, 2018, this South Jersey waterpark added to their Halloween activities by introducing Halloween Horror a terror-at-night Halloween attraction.
+Last year brought something new to Sahara Sam’s.
+The South Jersey waterpark added to their Halloween activities by introducing Halloween Horror a terror-at-night Halloween attraction.
 While we couldn’t get their opening weekend, we knew we had to get their quickly.
 What kind of resource would we be for you if we didn’t check out the newest Halloween attraction in South Jersey?
 We checked it out in 2018, and we went back last weekend to check it out for 2019.

 About Halloween Horror at Sahara Sam’s